Cloud9: 2013–2018: Expansion and funding

-After early success in the organization's League of Legends division, Cloud9 expanded their brand into other esport games.
+After early success in the organization's League of Legends division, Cloud9 expanded their brand into other esports.
 The organization entered Smite esports in December 2013.
 In 2014, Cloud9 created divisions for Dota 2, Super Smash Bros.
 Melee, Hearthstone, Counter-Strike: Global Offensive, Heroes of the Storm, and Halo.
 The organization disbanded their Smite division the same year due to internal issues, just prior to the start of the Smite Pro League, but it was reopened in January 2015.
 Throughout 2015 and 2016, Cloud9 established several more divisions, including Call of Duty, Overwatch, and their first touchscreen esport Vainglory.
 On September 6, 2016, the organization incorporated into Cloud9 Esports, Inc.

 Although several of their divisions would dissolve, by March 2017, the company had ten teams across multiple titles and over one million fans spending a collective 15 million hours following Cloud9 players.
 That month, Cloud9 received a total of million from series A funding in a round led by Founders Fund, along with other investors Craft Ventures, former Facebook, Inc. executive Chamath Palihapitiya, Reddit Inc. cofounder Alexis Ohanian, and Major League Baseball player Hunter Pence.
 In July 2017, Cloud9 created their Rocket League division.
 The following month, Activision Blizzard announced that Cloud9 had purchased a London-based franchise slot for the upcoming Overwatch League (OWL); with the requirement that all organizations in the OWL create separate business entities and branding, Cloud9 created the subsidiary under the name London Spitfire.
 In November 2017, Riot Games announced that Cloud9 had secured a League of Legends Championship Series franchise slot for a reported million, marking the second owned franchised team by the company.

 In June 2018, Cloud9 announced a major sponsorship deal with Red Bull, which included a deal that would place the Red Bull logo on the Cloud9 jerseys.
 In the middle of that deal, Jack Etienne invited 30 investors to a London Spitfire match at Blizzard Arena; four months later, Cloud9 announced that it had received million in series B funding in a round led by Valor Equity Partners, along with other investors TrueBridge Capital Partners, Reimagined Ventures, and Glassdoor founder Robert Hohman.
 Additionally, Valor Equity Partners founder and managing partner Antonio Gracias joined Cloud9's board of directors as a part of the deal.
 Funding from the round was to be used to establish a 20,000–30,000 sqfoot headquarters and training facility in Los Angeles, which was expected to be completed by the end of 2019.
 After the investment, Forbes ranked Cloud9 as the world's most valuable esports company at million.